PavanSriram/ATM_CS2_Constraints/README.md

 Handling the input and output is as follows:

-1. The program checks if there is any information filled inside the database before hand.
+1. The program checks for a database first.
+If database is not present then it adds a database named Bank_Acc.db and then checks if there is any information filled inside the database before hand.
 If not it fills the database with some pre-defined values.

 2. Now the admin is prompted to set a password for the ATM and then the total cash inside it.